Esports as a Student Engagement Strategy

 1. Harness Interests with Esports

 The first step to increased student engagement is identifying what captivates your students and weaving it into the curriculum.
 This means understanding their interests, hobbies, and passions.
 Once you have a good understanding of what your students are interested in, you can start to find ways to incorporate those interests into your lessons.
 For example, if you have a student who is passionate about esports, you could use esports to teach math, science, history, or any other subject you think of.
 The possibilities are endless.
 You could also have students predict social media trends to learn about current events and data analysis.
-If you are curious about how to do this, let us help you.

 1. Personalized Learning

-1. Integrate Refreshment Breaks
+1. Integrate Short Breaks

 Introduce short, engaging activities to rejuvenate students.
 This can be a quick, fun Kahoot session or engaging tools that Gameplan offers.
 These breaks can help students stay focused and engaged and can also help to reduce stress levels.
-It is important to note that refreshment breaks should be short and engaging and should be conducted appropriately based on the level of education, such as middle school or high school.
-Students may lose focus and become distracted if the breaks are too long.

 Some examples of short, engaging activities that can be used as refreshment breaks include: